Who Was The Great King Ramesses II?

 Ramesses the Builder

-Perhaps the best-known achievements of Ramesses II are his architectural endeavors, building more monuments than any other pharaoh, most notably the Ramesseum and the temples of Abu Simbel.
+Perhaps the best-known achievements of Ramesses II are his architectural endeavors, building more monuments than any other pharaoh, most notably the Ramesseum and the temples of Abu Simbel south in Aswan.

-King Ramesses II’s tomb, the Ramesseum, is a memorial temple complex near Luxor.
+King Ramesses II’s tomb, the Ramesseum in the West bank of Luxor, is a memorial temple complex near Luxor.
 Now in ruins, it is still recognizable for its large pylon inscribed with images showing Ramesses’ victories over the Hittites, and the subsequent peace treaty in 1258 BC, the first known in history.

-The temples at Abu Simbel south of Aswan are considered Egypt’s most spectacular.
+The temples at Abu Simbel are considered Egypt’s most spectacular.
 Situated close to Lake Nasser in Nubia, they were built to commemorate Ramesses’ reign, and to honor his queen, Nefertari, and are a wonder to behold.
-You can visit Abu Simbel in one of our Egypt luxury tours.
+You can visit Abu Simbel in one of our Egypt luxury tours

 King Ramesses II and Moses, Exodus, and a Lasting Legacy